 A lot less to ponder over compared to the two previous dog backpacks, the OneTigris Tactical Dog Molle Vest is playing in a different field.
 This is made from very heavy-duty materials and meant to be used daily by canine soldiers on some of the most rugged landscapes.

-This makes the OneTigris Dog Pack more suitable for large and strong dogs who won’t be fussed much of small discomforts.
-Molle on both side to attach other accessories such as water bottles, magazine pouches, food snacks, or other supplies.
-The velcro panel and mesh design inside have been designed for optimal comfort, breathability and ventilation.
+This makes the OneTigris Dog Pack more suitable for large and strong dogs who won't be fussed much of small discomforts.
+Molle on both sides to attach other accessories such as water bottles, magazine pouches, food snacks, or other supplies.
+The velcro panel and mesh design inside have been designed for optimal comfort, breathability, and ventilation.

-There are three size to choose from, Medium, Large and Extra Large, on top of two colours available (Tan or Black.)
+There are three sizes to choose from, Medium, Large and Extra Large, on top of two colors available (Tan or Black.)